Panic Attack Recovery

 However:

-Also, should you wish to have a healthy substitute for sugar that has no effect on blood sugar – in other words, none of the detrimental effects – then consider the herb Stevia.
-You can get it in the natural section of your grocery store or from your local health food store.
+Do not get discouraged: should you wish to have a healthy substitute for sugar that has no effect on blood sugar – in other words, none of the detrimental effects of anxiety and sugar – then you may consider researching the herb Stevia.
+You can probably obtain it from your local health food store.